tools4origins/ASRimbra/README.md

 #### REST API

-DirectoryManager base URI is `http://server:7654`
+DirectoryManager default base URI is `http://server:7654`

 Following routes are supported by DirectoryManager :

- > POST "/connect" — Return a token (after identity check) in a cookie — Query parameters are "mail" and "password"
+ > GET "/user/getAll" — List all users
  >
- > GET "/user/getAll" — List all users
+ > POST "/user/addByCredentials" — Add a user from a mail and a password — Query parameters are "mail", "password"
  >
- > POST "/user/add" — Add a user from a mail and a password — Query parameters are "mail", "password"
+ > POST "/user/add" — Add a user from a mail, a passwordHash and a role — Query parameters are "mail", "passwordHash" and "role"
  >
  > OPTIONS "/user/removeByMail/:mail" — Return the available options for this route
  >